McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/swagger/_index.en.md

 title: "Swagger"
 ---

-This shortcode uses the [RapiDoc](https://mrin9.github.io/RapiDoc) library to display your Swagger / OpenAPI Specifications.
+The `swagger` shortcode uses the [RapiDoc](https://mrin9.github.io/RapiDoc) library to display your Swagger / OpenAPI Specifications.

 {{% notice note %}}
 This only works in modern browsers.